 Buyer’s Guide: How to Choose a Women’s Ski Jacket

-Insulated vs. Non-insulated
+Insulated vs. Non-Insulated

-To decide if a non-insulated jacket is right for you, consider the ambient temperatures where you usually ski or snowboard, if there is frequent windchill, and your body temperature on the lift.
+For some skiers, though, insulated jackets can pigeonhole them into donning too much warmth.
+To decide which type of jacket is right for you, consider the climate where you usually ski or snowboard, if there is frequent windchill, and your body temperature on the lift.

 Two-Layer vs. Three-Layer Waterproof Membranes